levi0206/beautiful-jekyll/aboutthisgroup.md

 There are no restrictions regarding the packages you may use; feel free to employ any packages that best suit your needs.
 Adding comments for clarity is encouraged.
 ### About your presentation
-**If you are prepared, you may proceed with your presentation.**.
+**If you are prepared, you may proceed with your presentation**.
 You just have to prepare your notes for your presentation. **Participants are welcome to present even if their notes/code are incomplete**.
 Active engagement is encouraged.
 If you get stuck somewhere, we can find the solution together during the meeting.

 ### Members
 - Organizer: Le-Rong Hsu